-Figure 6-20.
+Figure 6-21.
 SNMP User Table window

-To delete an existing entry, click the selection button in the right-hand column that corresponds to the port you want to configure.
+To delete an existing entry, click the selection button in the right-hand column that corresponds to the port you want to configure and then click Delete.
 To create a new entry, click the New button, a separate window will appear.

-Figure 6-21.
+Figure 6- 22.
 SNMP User Table - Add window